 The availability of the communication service is calculated using the accumulated down time.
 For instance, in case the communication service is expected to run for a time T, the unavailability U of the communication service can be calculated as

+U=i∆tiT

 Where Δti is the length of the i-th downtime interval of the communication service within the time period T. The communication service availability A can then be calculated as